-Color: Usually gray to black in color.
+Color: Shrews are usually gray to black in color.

-Size: They range in size from 2 inches long to 6 inches long, depending on the species and most don’t weigh much more than a couple of ounces.
+Size: They range in size from 2 inches long to 6 inches long, depending on the species, and most don’t weigh much more than a couple of ounces.

 Potentially Dangerous: No